henderjon/dotfiles-archived/resources/proverbs.md

   - Make it run, then make it right, then make it fast (K Beck)
   - It's not a problem until it's a problem (J Donat)
   - If the implementation is hard to explain, it's a bad idea (Python)
+  - Winners focus on winning, losers focus on winners

 Kernighan